Elisabeth Elliot went to be with the Lord on Monday 15 June after suffering for 10 years with dementia.

 They went separately to Ecuador to work with the Quichua Indians and married there in 1953.

 While working with the Quichua Indians Jim was preparing to reach the Huaoroni tribe.
 Known as the ‘Auca’ meaning savage, they had a fearsome reputation for violence and hostility to outsiders.

 Elisabeth’s husband Jim was killed along with the other members of the team when they set up a missionary base near the Huaoroni tribes.

 Elisabeth remained in Ecuador helping with the work of the mission and eventually met two Huaoronic women.
 One of these, a lady known as Dayuma, taught her the Huaoroni language.
 When Dayuma returned to her people this seemed to open a door of opportunity for Elisabeth and her associate Rachel Saint (sister of Nate Saint, one of Jim Elliot’s companions who was also killed) to move as missionaries to the Huaoroni tribe.

 In October 1958 Elisabeth went with her three-year-old daughter and Rachel Saint to live with the Huaoroni tribe.

-Elisabeth Elliot died in Magnolia, Massachusetts on June 15, 2015, at the age of 88.
-Shortly after her death, Steve Saint, the son of one of the other missionaries who were killed alongside Elliot’s first husband, Jim, posted on Facebook about her final victory over “the loss of her mind to dementia” and “her ten year battle with the disease which robbed her of her greatest gift.”
-She was interred at Hamilton Cemetery in Hamilton, Massachusetts.
-She was survived by her third husband, Lars Gren, a daughter, Valerie Elliot Shepard and husband Walter, and eight grandchildren.
+Elisabeth Elliot died on 15 June 2015, at the age of 88.
+Steve Saint, the son of Nate who was killed alongside Elliot’s first husband Jim, has posted on Facebook about ‘the loss of her mind to dementia’ and ‘her ten-year battle with the disease which robbed her of her greatest gift’.